-Don’t stress, every writer has dealt with this before, and it doesn’t mean you’re any less creative than the great writers of the world.
+Don’t stress; every writer has dealt with this before and it doesn’t mean that you’re any less creative than the great writers of the world.
 The important thing is how you deal with hitting a wall.

 How Dream Journaling Improves Creativity

 Dream journaling is a wonderful way to actively improve your creativity.
 There have been multiple studies that show a link between dreams and creativity.
 Scientists theorize that this is because dreams are a way for our brains to process, store, and make connections between ideas.
 Making new connections between disparate ideas is essentially the basis for creativity.
 Whether you’re a poet finding the perfect metaphor or a scientist solving a problem using old methods in a new way, creativity relies on making connections.
 Dreaming is to creatives as times tables are to mathematicians.
 It’s essential.